cloudify-cosmo/getcloudify.org/source/guide/3.2/guide-policies.md

 Afterwards, we configured a single `host_failure` policy for this group.

-The policy in the example has one `execute_workflow` policy trigger configured, which is mapped to execute the `autoheal` workflow.
+The policy in the example has one `execute_workflow` policy trigger configured, which is mapped to execute the `heal` workflow.

 ## Limitations

 {%warning title=Limitations%}
-* At the moment, this is resolved by having the auto heal workflow check the state of the faling node host.
-If its state is different than `started` the workflow will end its execution without actually doing anything. <!-- TODO -->
+* Only compute nodes can have auto healing configured for them
 {%endwarning%}